mjordan/islandora_workbench_docs/docs/development_guide.md

 `tearDown()` removes all nodes created by the test and removes all temporary local files.

-### Running your tests

-Running tests is described in the "General" section above, but if you add a new test, you may want to run only it (as opposed to all tests in its file) until you know it works the way you want.

-If you want to run a specific test class (for example, `TestMyNewTest` in `islandora_tests.py`), execute a command like:

-`python tests/islandora_tests.py TestMyNewTest`

-You can also specify multiple test classes within a single test file:

-`python tests/islandora_tests.py TestMyNewTest TestMyOtherNewTest`

-Of course, one of the main reasons we write tests is to ensure changes in the code don't break existing functionality.
-Once you are sure your new tests work as intended, please run all tests to detect regression errors.
+## Adding a new Drupal field type

+Eventually, handlers for new Drupal field types will need to be added to Workbench as the community adopts more field types provided by Drupal contrib modules or creates new field types specific to Islandora.
+Currently, Workbench supports the following field types:

+* "simple" fields for
+    * strings (for string or text fields) like `Using Islandora Workbench for Fun and Profit`
+    * integers (for `field_weight`, for example) like `1` or `7281`
+    * the binary values `1` or `0`
+    * existing Drupal-generated entity IDs (term IDs for taxonomy terms or node IDs for collections and parents), which are integers like `10` or `3549`
+* entity reference fields
+* entity reference revision fields
+* typed relation fields (e.g., `relators:art:30`)
+* link fields (e.g., `https://acme.net%%Acme Products`)
+* geolocation fields (e.g., `"49.16667,-123.93333"`)
+* authority link fields (e.g., `viaf%%http://viaf.org/viaf/10646807%%VIAF Record`)

+All field types are defined in classes contained in `workbench_fields.py` and share the methods `create()`, `update()`, `dedupe_values()`, `remove_invalid_values()`, and `serialize()`.

+!!! note
+    Details on how to add new field types are coming soon!

 ## Islandora Workbench Integration Drupal module

 [Islandora Workbench Integration](https://github.com/mjordan/islandora_workbench_integration) is a Drupal module that allows Islandora Workbench to communicate with Drupal efficiently and reliably.
 It enables some Views and REST endpoints that Workbench expects, and also provides a few custom REST endpoints (see the module's README for details).

-Generally speaking, the only situation where the Integration module will need to be updated (apart from requirements imposed by new versions of Drupal) is if we add a new feature to Workbench that requires a specific View or a specific REST endpoint to be enabled and configured in the target Drupal.
+Generally speaking, the only situtation where the Integration module will need to be updated (apart from requirements imposed by new versions of Drupal) is if we add a new feature to Workbench that requires a specific View or a specific REST endpoint to be enabled and configured in the target Drupal.
 If a change is required in the Integration module, it is very important to communicate this to Workbench users, since if the Integration module is not updated to align with the change in Workbench, the new feature won't work.

 A defensive coding strategy to ensure that changes in the client-side Workbench code that depend on changes in the server-side Integration module will work is, within the Workbench code, invoke the `check_integration_module_version()` function to check the Integration module's version number and use conditional logic to execute the new Workbench code only if the Integration module's version number meets or exceeds a version number string defined in that section of the Workbench code (e.g., the new Workbench feature requires version 1.1.3 of the Integration module).
 Under the hood, this function queries `/islandora_workbench_integration/version` on the target Drupal to get the Integration module's version number, although as a developer all you need to do is invoke the `check_integration_module_version()` function and inspect its return value.
 In this example, your code would compare the Integration module's version number with 1.1.3 (possibly using the `convert_semver_to_number()` utility function) and include logic so that it only executes if the minimum Integration module version is met.